dominikb1888/Covid-Analysis-in-Germany-ali-b7/README.md

 4. **Starting the Application**:
    - Start the FastAPI server: `uvicorn main:app --host 127.0.0.1 --port 8000 --reload`
    - The application will be accessible at `http://localhost:8000`.
+   - Uploading data works the same way as in running the applicaiton in a codespaces.

 ### Troubleshooting Common Setup Issues